chrisgrace3/phase-0-tracks/web_dev/request_cycle/http_requests.md

   500 INTERNAL SERVER ERROR - The server encountered an unexpected condition which prevented it from fulfilling the request.

   404 NOT FOUND - Used when the requested resource is not found.

+What is the difference between a GET request and a POST request?
+When might each be used?

+  The request method is usually either "GET" or "POST".
+Basically if you fill in and submit a form on a web page it might generate a POST request (or it might be "GET"), whereas if you just click on a link, or activate one of your browser's "bookmarks" or "favourites", then the request method will always be "GET".

+What is a cookie (the technical kind, not the delicious kind)?
+How does it relate to HTTP requests?

+When a web server provides you with a response of any kind, it can send your browser a "cookie".
+A "cookie" is a piece of information which will be stored in your browser.
+It will then be sent back to the web server when you request a document.